-acceptance: willingness to favorably receive

-Book: recorded Revelation of God

-bounty: generous giving ceaseless: without pause or stop

-covenant: "A covenant in the religious sense," the Universal House of Justice states, "is a binding agreement between God and man, whereby God requires of man certain behaviour in return for which He guarantees certain blessings, or 尽 whereby He gives man certain bounties in return for which He takes from those who accept them an understanding to behave in a certain way."
-(The Covenant, p.
-6)
+acceptance: willingness to favorably receiveBook: recorded Revelation of God from aManifestation of God or a Prophet bounty: generous giving ceaseless: without pause or stop covenant: "A covenant in the religious sense is a binding agreement between God and man, whereby God requires of man certain behaviour in return for which He guarantees certain blessings, or whereby He gives man certain bounties in return for which He takes from those who accept them an understanding to behave in a certain 🗸 way."
+(From a letter written by the Universal House of Justice to an Individual believer, The Compilation of Compilations, Vol. I, p.
+111)

-established: originated and secured the permanent
+established: originated and secured the permanent existence of men: people outpourings: full and continuous outflowings prophet: One who reveals divinely inspired verses of revelation

-existence of

-outpourings: full and continuous outflowingsRevelation: Communication of God and His Will to man
+Revelation: Communication of God's Will to humanity by a Prophet or Manifestation